chaincodelabs/lightning-scavenger-hunt/README.md

 following in the [submissions](/submissions) directory:
 * `003-paymenthash.txt`: the hex encoded payment hash of your payment.

+Note: you need to submit the payment hash (not the preimage), which is used to check whether the payment has propagated along the correct route.

 ## Admin Infrastructure

 **Students do not need to read this section.**